The union for Australia’s freelance dancers, dance teachers, and choreographers.

 ABOUT

-Dancers Australia is the union for professional freelance dance workers in Australia.It is led by the Dancers Australia National Committee - a group of committed dancers and choreographers from across the country who are pushing for fair wages and safe workplaces for all dance professionals.Dancers Australia is part of the Media, Entertainment, and Arts Alliance (MEAA) - the national union of Australia's creative professionals.
+Dancers Australia is the union for professional dance workers in Australia.It is led by the Dancers Australia National Committee - a group of committed dancers, dance teachers, and choreographers from across the country who are pushing for fair wages and safe workplaces for all dance professionals.Dancers Australia is part of the Media, Entertainment, and Arts Alliance (MEAA) - the national union of Australia's creative professionals.

 Your Dancers Australia National Committee is: